qmg-mgriffiths/jira-metrics/README.md

 ## Usage
 ### For a single project
-- (Optional) preload information for a project
+- Set up configuration for your project
   - See '[Preloading configuration](#preloading-configuration)' below
 - Run `make`
   - You will be prompted for configuration if needed